 The Smithsonian is the world’s largest museum, education, and research complex, with approximately 154 million artifacts and specimens in 19 museums and the National Zoo.
-SI is dedicated to public education; national service; and scholarship in art, design, science, technology, history, and culture.
+SI is dedicated to public education; national service; and to scholarship in art, design, science, technology, history, and culture.

 The Institution was founded in 1846 with funds from the Englishman James Smithson (1765–1829) according to his wishes “under the name of the Smithsonian Institution, an establishment for the increase and diffusion of knowledge.”